photopensieve/photopensieve.github.io/_posts/2025-06-04-iceland-road-trip-1.md

 Payment methods vary—some accept on-site payment, others require online booking.
 For unstaffed sites, you can camp first and pay when attendants arrive in the morning.

-Campgrounds typically charge per adult, averaging $20 per night.
-Our range was $15-23 per adult.
+Campgrounds typically charge per adult, averaging 20 dollars per night.
+Our range was 15-23 dollars per adult.
 A camping card provides access to certain sites for 28 nights at around 170 euros, which can be tremendous value for longer trips or if you're flexible about locations.
 After research, we decided against it since it would limit our campground choices, and we only stayed at a couple of participating sites in the end.

 Facilities range from basic (toilets and showers only) to well-equipped (kitchens, laundry, common areas).
 All were clean and well-maintained, though some were definitely nicer than others.